fantasticole/tagmarker/plans.md

   * Update bookmark name in Chrome
 * Add bookmark functionality
   * Add bookmark to Chrome (where?)
+* Add tag functionality
+  * Create custom folder in 'Other Bookmarks'
+  * Check to see if it exists
 * Figure out where to store all of this so it persists
 * Make tags searchable
   * When one tag is selected, the only other tags that should show should be the ones that overlap.